MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 - In version 23 and later, your account must be assigned the **DATA ANALYSIS - EXEC** permission set or include execute permission on the system object **9640 Allow Data Analysis mode**.
 As an admin, you can exclude these permissions on users who you don't want to have access to the analysis mode.

 > [!NOTE]
-> You may notice some list pages that don't include the **Analyze** switch for changing to the analysis mode.
+> You may notice some list pages that don't include the **Enter analysis mode** switch for changing to the analysis mode.
 The reason is that developers can disable analysis mode on specific pages by using the [AnalysisModeEnabled property](/dynamics365/business-central/dev-itpro/developer/properties/devenv-analysismodeenabled-property) in AL.

 ## Get started